 - It tastes great served cold or warm with vanilla ice cream

-Strawberries – use fresh strawberries if you can; if not, substitute frozen ones.
+Strawberries – use fresh strawberries if you can; if not, substitute frozen ones, let them thaw and drain.
 You’ll use about 3 ½ to 4 cups of strawberries.

 Rhubarb – once chopped, about 3 cups of rhubarb equals 1 pound.
 When choosing rhubarb try to find rhubarb stalks that are firm, the color doesn’t matter.
 Remember to discard the leaves which are poisonous.